-- The Boy will be in the photo, but doesn’t wish to smile.
+- Same kid will be in the photo, but doesn’t wish to smile.

-- The Boy will be in the photo, but insists on making a crazy serial killer smile in every shot.
+- Once again, The Boy will be in the photo, but insists on making a crazy serial killer smile in every shot.

-- The Boy moves every time a photo is taken, making every photo blurry, unless Mama Sunflower remembers to just put it on the Sports Setting and catch every frame of movement.
+- The Boy moves with each camera click making every photo blurry, unless Mama Sunflower remembers the Sports Setting catches every frame of movement.